Battle of Valmy: Battle

 The invading army handily captured Longwy on 23 August and Verdun on 2 September, then moved on toward Paris through the defiles of the Forest of Argonne.
 In response, Dumouriez halted his advance to the Netherlands and reversed course, approaching the enemy army from its rear.
 From Metz, Kellermann moved to his assistance, joining him at the village of Sainte-Menehould on 19 September.

 The French forces were now east of the Prussians, behind their lines.
 Theoretically the Prussians could have marched straight towards Paris unopposed, but this course was never seriously considered: the threat to their lines of supply and communication was too great to be ignored.
 The unfavorable situation was compounded by bad weather and an alarming increase in sickness among the troops.
 With few other options available, Brunswick turned back and prepared to do battle.

 The troops trudged laboriously through a heavy downpour—"rain as of the days of Noah", in the words of Thomas Carlyle.
 Brunswick headed through the northern woods believing he could cut off Dumouriez.
 At the moment when the Prussian manœuvre was nearly completed, Kellermann advanced his left wing and took up a position on the slopes between Sainte-Menehould and Valmy.
 He centered his command around an old windmill, which he quickly razed to prevent enemy artillery spotters from using it as a sighting location.
 His veteran artillerists were well-placed upon its accommodating ridge to begin the so-called "Cannonade of Valmy".
 Brunswick moved toward them with about 34,000 of his troops.
 As they emerged from the woods, a long-range gunnery duel ensued and the French batteries proved superior.
+It was very unusual when the armies faced one another.
+The Prussians had their backs towards Paris, while the French faced toward Germany rather than barring the road to Châlons.
+This configuration contributed to a strange beginning to an already unconventional battle.
+A change in Brunswick's line of march brought the Prussian main force into direct contact with Kellermann rather than Dumouriez's volunteers.
+Kellermann deployed his army in a broad arc, with his left along Châlons road, his center on a hill west of Valmy, and his right anchored on Mount Yron.
 The Prussian infantry made a cautious, and fruitless, effort to advance under fire across the open ground.

+Early French artillery fire was affected by fog and rain, but a battery positioned near the inn of La Lune successfully stopped the Prussian cavalry from advancing.
+Other French artillery units joined Kellermann on the heights.
+The French infantry advanced only a few hundred feet, while the Prussian infantry advanced roughly 200 yards, repeatedly halted by heavy artillery fire.
+During the prolonged cannonade, Prussian fire detonated three French ammunition wagons.
+Despite this setback, Kellermann steadied his infantry by bringing up artillery.